-I know it may be tempting to resort to buying ready-made bars in the stores, but you don’t want those — and I’m not just saying that because my allergy to peanuts prevents me from buying 99.9% of the bars out there.
+I know it may be tempting to resort to buying ready-made fruit and nut breakfast bars in the stores, but you don’t want those — and I’m not just saying that because my allergy to peanuts prevents me from buying 99.9% of the bars out there.

 You don’t want them because the majority of them are loaded with too much sugar, too many preservatives, and too many strange ingredients in general.
 Does BHT sound appetizing?

 How about Red 40 or Blue 1?
 My guess is… not so much.
-But those are the kinds of things you’ll find in a lot of the popular store-bought bars.
+But those are the kinds of things you’ll find in a lot of the popular store-bought Fruit and Nut Breakfast Bars.

 Homemade bars, though?
 Specifically these ones?
 Full of quality ingredients that will make you feel good.
 I know they may not be quite as convenient, but a batch only takes about 30 minutes to whip up from start to finish, and you can wrap and freeze them individually so that you can quickly grab one whenever you need to.

 And if that’s not enough motivation for ya, then there’s also the fact that they’re pretty darn delicious — I promise.